RayZhang2024/NEAT/docs/paper/paper.md

 The automated batch-fitting routine then produced two-dimensional maps of lattice spacing, Bragg-edge width, and edge height across the sample within minutes.

-The resulting lattice parameter map revealed tensile regions (red) on the inner bend and compressive regions (blue) on the outer bend, matching the expected plastic bending behaviour, as shown in *Figure 1*.
+The resulting lattice-parameter map revealed tensile regions (red) along the inner bend and compressive regions (blue) along the outer bend, consistent with the expected plastic bending behaviour (*Figure 1*).
+In addition to strain mapping, NEAT quantifies Bragg-edge width and height, which provide complementary information on microstructural evolution due to plastic deformation induced by bending.

-Maps of edge width and height highlighted microstructural changes associated with plastic deformation, illustrating NEAT’s ability to quantify both strain and microstructure directly from imaging data.

 ![Example](https://github.com/RayZhang2024/NEAT/blob/main/docs/paper/Example.png)
 **Figure 1:** From left to right, fitted lattice parameter, 110 edge width and 110 edge height of the U-shape bent sample.